psvkaushik/Group50_Proj2/README.md

 - [x] Also made an executable to setup the project on command line for ease of use for the user
 - [x] Implemented a UI
 - [x] Provided feature to add custom commands and included instaructions on using template to create corressponding code

+# Third Party Dependencies
+####NEED TO FILL UP

+# ROAD-MAP AHEAD
+[ ] Containerize the application and test cases
+[ ] Website issue needs to be resolved in next 1 month [ ] Custom commands can be added without template
+[ ] Host application on cloud

 # Contact us